WalhoutLab/MERGE/MetabolicDistance/readme.txt

 Installation of MetabolicDistance module only requires placing MetabolicDistance.py in the path.

-Usage for finding distances from a particular reaction in the network to all other (reachable) reactions is in the following section, which can be run as a python program (see further below for other analyses and options to use a high performance computing facility):
+The following guidance, which can be run as a python program by copying the text in between the long lines, shows how to find distances from a particular reaction in the network to all other (reachable) reactions.
+See further below for other possible analyses with the metabolic distance tool, as well as options to use this tool efficiently in a high performance computing facility.

 ____________________________________________________________________________________
 from MetabolicDistance import *

 ##1-Loading model variables.

-#You need stoichiometry matrix (S, numpy object) and lists of reactions and metabolites,
+#You need stoichiometry matrix (S, a numpy object) and lists of reactions, metabolites,
 #upper and lower boundaries for reactions, and byproducts (hub metabolites
 #such as atp and proton).
 Metabolites in the byproducts list will be ignored during distance
 #analysis.